HPCE/hpce-2014-cw1/README.md

 %  This function calculates the changing execution time for a
 %  function of a single parameter, as that parameter takes on
 %  a vector of increasing values.
 The total time used to calculate
-%  calculate times should be (approximately) bounded by the maxTime
+%  the times should be (approximately) bounded by the maxTime
+%  parameter, so if maxTime is 60, then the user is willing to wait
+%  one minute for function_time_against_n to complete.
+The function
-%  parameter.
-The function should investigate as many data-points as
+%  should investigate as many data-points as possible - if time runs out, all
-%  possible - if time runs out, all remaining ts values should be NaN (Not a Number).
+%  remaining ts values should be NaN (Not a Number).
 %
 %  Usage:
 %